Obama takes up new agenda item after battering on healthcare

 "We've had a rough couple of weeks with the bad rollout of the Affordable Care Act," said McGovern.
 "But I think things are changing on that."

-(Additional reporting by Roberta Rampton, Caren Bohan and Jeff Mason; Editing by Peter Cooney and Vicki Allen)
+(Additional reporting by Roberta Rampton, Caren Bohan and Jeff Mason; Editing by Peter Cooney)